RedisLabs/redislabs-docs/content/rs/getting-started/creating-database/RedisJSON-quick-start.md

 ### Create a new database that uses the Module

 1. In the Redis Modules field, click ![Add](/images/rs/icon_add.png#no-click "Add").
-1. Select the ReJSON module.
+1. Select the RedisJSON module.
 1. If you want the module to use a custom configuration, click **Add configuration** and enter the optional custom configuration.
 1. Click ![Save](/images/rs/icon_save.png#no-click "Save").